PCMR BUILDS

 Q: Why don't you include an Operating System?

-There are far too many options out there when it comes to choosing and obtaining an OS.
-For Linux, you have a plethora of amazing, fast, and free distributions like Manjaro, Pop!_OS, and Steam OS.
-For Windows, you have Windows 10/11 or Windows Server (for hosting), etc. On top of that, obtaining Windows can be done in many different ways.
+There are far too many options when it comes to choosing and obtaining an OS.
+For Linux, there are a plethora of amazing, fast, and free distributions like Ubuntu, Fedora, Linux Mint, Debian, Pop!_OS, etc.

-If you don't have a working Windows license, you can still run Windows with the condition that you see an "Activate Windows" watermark and you are not allowed to personalize your computer. (e.g. changing the wallpaper)
+If you don't have a working Windows license, you can still run Windows with the condition that you see an "Activate Windows" watermark and you are not allowed to personalize your computer. (e.g. changing the wallpaper).
+It will work perfectly fine otherwise, and it will update just like if you did have a working license.

 Q: Where can I get a Windows or Linux installation USB?